fastrgv/AdaVenture/README.md

 ## Recent Changes

+**ver 2.3.8 -- 06oct2023**

+* Restored OSX build...but without a bundle.

 **ver 2.3.7 -- 17sep2023**

 * Fixed a problem with the h-key toggle of intro screen/music.
 * Implemented a ghost-sword on ceiling, similar to ghost-key.
 * Bat now grabs dropped sword as planned, ch 1 & ch 3.
 * In Ch1/Ch3 (as originally planned) if sword is dropped to pickup key, bat grabs sword instead.

-**ver 2.3.6 -- 5sep2023**

-* Fixed problem where saved games could not be restored.

-**ver 2.3.5 -- 2sep2023**

-* Added exception-handler to save state if a freeze or abort error occurs.
-* Made minotaur bipedal, because he is actually half-man.
-* Current game state can now be saved at any time to a time-stamped file, allowing restoration during startup from a select-list.
-* No longer delivering 32-bit Windows code.

-**ver 2.3.4 -- 23feb2023**

-* Fixed graphical anomaly in castle; & other code improvements.
-* Documented ghost-key.
-* Bat now grabs sword if it is dropped to pickup black key.
+Otherwise it grabs the black key.

 ## More change-history at end of file